ml-explore/mlx/docs/src/dev/custom_metal_kernels.rst

 The backwards pass requires atomically updating ``x_grad``/``grid_grad`` and so requires a few extra ``mx.fast.metal_kernel`` features:

-* ``zero_outputs=True``
+* ``init_value=0``
-    Zero out all of the kernel's outputs before it runs.
+    Initialize all of the kernel's outputs to this value before it runs.
 This allows us to update only part of the output arrays with the kernel.

 * ``atomic_outputs=True``
     Designate all of the kernel outputs as ``atomic`` in the function signature.